 During the procedure, monitoring devices are placed on the patient to monitor their heart rate, blood oxygen levels, blood pressure, and breathing.
 The patient will be awake through the whole procedure, allowing the dentist to give them directions, which they will be able to follow.
 However, the medications administered during IV conscious sedation leave the patient with amnesia of the procedure.
 The patient will remember nothing about their experience!

-In order to provide IV Conscious Sedation dentistry, specialized advanced training and certification by the state Board of Dental Examiners was required and completed.
+In order to provide IV Conscious Sedation dentistry, expert, advanced training and certification by the state Board of Dental Examiners was required and completed.

 Dr. Chan will call in a specialist in dental anesthesiology to perform IV sedation upon request.